Timon Gremmels: Career in local and state politics

-Member of the German Parliament
+Member of the German Parliament, 2017–2024

 In November 2016, Gremmels was nominated as SPD candidate for the Kassel constituency.
 He was elected to the Bundestag in the 2017 general election where he secured 35.5% of the first vote in his constituency.
 Thus he moved to the 19th Bundestag as a directly elected parliamentarian.

-In parliament, Gremmels serves on the Committee on Economic Affairs and Energy and on the Committee on Petitions.
-In this capacity, he is his parliamentary group’s rapporteur on efficient energy use.
+In parliament, Gremmels served on the Committee on Economic Affairs and Energy and on the Committee on Petitions.
+In this capacity, he was his parliamentary group's rapporteur on efficient energy use.

+In the negotiations to form a coalition government of the Christian Democratic Union (CDU) and the SPD following the 2023 state elections in Hesse, Gremmels was part of his party's delegation.

+Gremmels resigned in 2024, and was replaced by Nadine Ruf.

+Career in state government

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Gremmels was part of the SPD delegation in the working group on cultural affairs and media, led by Christiane Schenderlein, Volker Ullrich and Carsten Brosda.